AmnonOwed/P5_NetworkVisualization/README.md

 Utility sketch that saves the 4 required authentication strings and the network name in a JSON file.

 ####CreateMethodsJSON
-Utility sketch that saves the network API's specific methods and parameters in a JSON file (using jsoup HTML parser).
+Utility sketch that saves the network API's specific methods and parameters in a JSON file.

 ####DataManager
 I will be building this sketch from the ground up to handle authentication, API requests, local data caching, etc.